ahy1/strbuf/README.md

 ### STRBUF *sballoc(size_t size)

-Create a new string buffer, initially of _size_ capacity.
+Create a new string buffer.

+* _sb_ - Initial buffer capacity

 Return: A new string buffer handle (to be freed with _sbfree_)